mjpclab/object-hierarchy-access/README.md

 ```

 ## SetIfNotExists
-Only assign value if target property not exists or its value is `undefined`.
+Only assign value if target property not exists or its value is `undefined`:
 ```javascript
 import { hierarchySetIfNotExists } from 'object-hierarchy-access';
 let obj = {};